 - (a) Motion required.
-An attorney seeking to withdraw from a limited appearance before the case is concluded must move to withdraw from the representation.
-The trial court must permit the withdrawal if the motion includes: - (1) the party's consent in writing to the withdrawal; - (2) a statement that the other parties do not oppose the motion; - (3) the last known mailing address of the party; - (4) a statement of any pending settings or deadlines of which the attorney is aware at the time of withdrawal; and - (5) the attorney's certification that all the tasks required by the notice of limited appearance have been completed, including the filing of proposed orders addressing the relief sought for any task included in the notice of limited representation. - (b) Opposition to withdrawal.
+An attorney seeking to withdraw from a limited appearance filed under Rule 8.2before the case is concluded must move to withdraw from the representation.
+The trial court must permit the withdrawal if the motion includes: - (1) the client's party's consent in writing to the withdrawal; - (2) a statement that the other parties do not oppose the motion; - (3) the last known mailing address of the clientparty; - (4) a statement of any pending trial settings or deadlines of which the attorney is aware at the time of withdrawal; and - (5) the attorney's certification that all the tasks required by the notice of limited appearance have been completed, including the filing of proposed orders addressing the relief sought for any task included in the notice of limited representation. - (b) Opposition to withdrawal.
 If the motion to withdraw is opposed by any party, then the trial court must determine whether the attorney has completed the tasks included in the notice of limited representation, and if so, permit the attorney to withdraw. - (c) Tasks not complete.
-For good cause shown, the trial court may grant leave to withdraw without the attorney's certification that all tasks have been completed.
+For good cause shown, the trial court may grant leave to withdraw without the attorney's certification that all tasks have been completed. - (b)(d) Substitution.
+If a motion to withdraw includes an appearance by another attorney to substitute for the withdrawing attorney, then the motion need only state that the substituting attorney has assumed responsibility for all uncompleted matterstasks within the scope of the notice of limited appearance and the clientparty has consented to the substitution.
+The motion must be signed by the withdrawing and the substituting attorney.

-- (d) Substitution.
-If a motion to withdraw includes an appearance by another attorney to substitute for the withdrawing attorney, then the motion need only state that the substituting attorney has assumed responsibility for all uncompleted tasks within the scope of the notice of limited appearance and the party has consented to the substitution.
-The motion must be signed by the withdrawing and the substituting attorney. - (e) Order.
-The court must not impose further conditions upon granting leave to withdraw. - (f) Service.
+- (e)(e) Order.
+If the motion to withdraw is opposed by the client or another party, then the court must determine whether the attorney has fulfilled the attorney's responsibilities to the court for matters included in the notice of limited representation, and if so, permit the attorney to withdraw.
+The court must not impose further conditions upon granting leave to withdraw. - (d)(f) Service.
 The withdrawing attorney must serve a copy of the court's order permitting withdrawal on all parties.